Connect with others who understand.

 Reactions to shellfish may vary, causing mild allergy symptoms in some people and severe symptoms in others.
 Mild symptoms may include:

 Severe shellfish allergy symptoms may cause a serious reaction called anaphylaxis.
-Anaphylaxis can be life-threatening, causing your throat to close up, affecting your ability to breathe.
+Anaphylaxis can be life-threatening, causing your throat to close up and affecting your ability to breathe.
 Anaphylaxis symptoms that indicate a severe allergic reaction may include:

 • Throat tightness or swelling